ctsass/UltraPredictionsDashboard/README.md

 racing are inherently high variance activites, due to factors such as tough terrain, the potential for bad weather, and long distances.
 In partnership with UltraSignup,
-I was provided with a dataset of 1.4+ million results to test my ideas against the USU target times as a baseline.
+I was provided with a dataset of 1.4+ million results to test my models against the USU target times as a baseline.

 After a lot of exploring, prototyping, rejecting, revising,